lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     of the repulsive part of the Lennard-Jones interaction potential.
+As the energy minimization progresses, the energy rapidly decreases and reaches a negative value, indicating that the atoms have been displaced at reasonable distances from each others.

+..  container:: justify

-As the energy minimization progresses, the energy rapidly decreases and reaches a negative value, indicating that the atoms have been displaced at reasonable distances from one another.
-Other useful information have been printed in the terminal, for example, LAMMPS tells us that the first of the four criteria to be satisfied was the energy:
+    Other useful information has been printed in the terminal, for example, LAMMPS tells us that the first of the four criteria to be satisfied was the energy: